Painting the River: The Art of Chinese Writing

 Discovering the Art of Chinese Writing Through Interactive Music and Drawing

 In a vivid sonic and visual journey, Shaw Pong invites listeners to draw pictures as she performs Chinese and original music on the violin and erhu.
-Following each song and creative drawing, Liu shares the visual history of each Chinese character based on the same subject - river, rower, and horse - showing how each character evolved from an ancient drawing over thousands of years.
+Following each song and creative drawing, Liu shares the visual history of each Chinese character based on the same subject - river, flower, and horse - showing how each character evolved from an ancient drawing over thousands of years.
 Liu joyfully shares the physical pleasure - and precision - of writing each Chinese character, as students have the chance to try writing Chinese themselves.
 Listeners will end the journey with a set of their own hand-made drawings and Chinese written characters!

 Remote Arts Learning: Live online via your remote learning platform.